hyperledger/besu-docs/docs/HowTo/Monitor/Metrics.md

 To configure Prometheus and run with Besu:

 1. Configure Prometheus to poll Besu.
-For example, add the following yaml fragment to the `scrape_configs` block of the `prometheus.yml` file:
+   For example, add the following YAML fragment to the `scrape_configs` block of the `prometheus.yml` file:

 !!!example